benchristel/benchristel.github.io/_drafts/2021-05-01-against-checked-exceptions.md

 But, like it or not, Java is the dominant "object-oriented" language, and it has had a profound influence on the culture of object-oriented programming generally.
 Patterns used in Java tend to sneak into other languages—whether or not they're actually useful in those languages.

 So it is with exceptions.
 Java may be the only mainstream language with checked exceptions, but it is _so_ mainstream that it seems Java's promulgation of checked exceptions has affected how programmers think about exceptions in other languages.
-And, as I said above, you can't do OO if you're representing all errors as checked exceptions.
+So in languages that do not have checked exceptions, you find developers making up for this "lack" with workarounds, like documentation and tests that describe what exceptions a method might throw.
+However, as I said above, you can't get the benefits of object orientation if you're thinking about exceptions this way.
 The examples that follow will make it clear why this is.

 So if you're doing object-oriented programming in *any* language, this matters to you. _Chances are, all of the exception-laden code you've seen is doing it wrong_—and it's Java's fault.